Did You Hear About the Morgans?

 Did You Hear About the Morgans? is a 2009 American romantic comedy thriller film directed and written by Marc Lawrence.
 Hugh Grant and Sarah Jessica Parker portray the film's protagonists, Paul and Meryl Morgan, a recently separated New York City power couple on the verge of divorce until they witness the murder of Meryl's client.
 They are forced to enter into temporary witness protection, given new identities, and relocated to a small Wyoming town (the fictional Ray, Wyoming, 45 minutes out of Cody).
 Supporting roles are played by Sam Elliott, Mary Steenburgen, Elisabeth Moss, and Wilford Brimley.
 It is the second collaboration of Grant and Parker, following the 1996 film Extreme Measures.

 The film premiered in New York on December 14, 2009, and in London the following day.
-It was released to the United States on December 18 and to most of Europe in January 2010.
+It was released in the United States on December 18 and to most of Europe in January 2010.
 It received generally negative reviews from critics.
 The film grossed $6,616,571 in its opening weekend and earned $85 million worldwide.

 Plot

 A successful Manhattan couple, lawyer Paul Morgan and real estate agent Meryl Morgan are separated due to Paul's infidelity.
 After dinner one night, Meryl and Paul witness the murder of one of Meryl's real estate clients.
 As a result, they become targets of contract killer Vincent and must enter the Witness Protection Program.

 Paul and Meryl are relocated to the small town of Ray, Wyoming, and placed temporarily under the protection of husband and wife U.S. Deputy Marshals, Clay and Emma Wheeler.
 For their safety, they are permitted no outside contact by telephone or e-mail.
 They have trouble adjusting to small-town life, but after a perilous encounter with a bear and awkward attempts at shooting rifles, chopping wood, and horseback riding, they eventually adjust and begin assisting the local citizens professionally.
-Meanwhile, neither of their assistants back in New York City know their whereabouts.
+Meanwhile, neither of their assistants back in New York City knows their whereabouts.
 Meryl secretly calls the adoption agency she's been trying to adopt through to let them know she won't be able to go through with the adoption.
 Vincent plants a bug at Meryl's office and in her assistant Jackie's purse, hoping to gain information, which is eventually successful when Jackie hears from the adoption agency that Meryl called and what number she used.